andrzimin72/casino-roulette-dapp/README.md

 This is provided Solidity contract CasinoRoulette implements a basic roulette betting system on the Ethereum blockchain.
 Below is an explanation of its functionality, potential issues, and suggestions for improvement.

 Contract Overview
-This contract allows users to place bets (ether) on either:
-The color of the pocket where the ball lands (red or black);
-A specific number from 0 to 36 or 00 (represented as -1);
+This contract allows users to place bets (ether) on either.
+The color of the pocket where the ball lands (red or black).A specific number from 0 to 36 or 00 (represented as -1).
 After placing a bet using wager, the user must later call spin to resolve the bet using a pseudo-random number generator based on blockhashes.

 A secure Ethereum-based roulette game using: Solidity, Chainlink VRF, React + Ethers.js frontend.